 College students often believe they are in a protected community on campus.
 But no matter the size of the school, the reality is that crime and accidents happen.

 Lock your door, secure your computer and don’t let strangers in your dorm Dorm life gives many students a false sense of security.
-Computers, cell phones and other valuables often get stolen simply because a student left his door unlocked while he was down the hall visiting a friend or using the bathroom.
-When it’s late at night and the other residents are asleep or out, your child should keep his door closed and locked.
+Computers, cell phones and other valuables often get stolen simply because a student left their door unlocked while they were down the hall visiting a friend or using the bathroom.
+When it’s late at night and the other residents are asleep or out, your child should keep their door closed and locked.

 Though we’ve taught our children to hold the door for someone behind them, that’s not always the smartest move.
 Colleges added keycards for dorm access for a reason.
 If the face doesn’t look familiar, your student shouldn’t risk being the person who lets a potential thief into the dorm.

 Don’t walk alone at night and avoid poorly traveled shortcuts Whether it’s a night class or a late study session at the library/lab/student union, your child shouldn’t walk alone to her dorm or car.
 If no one’s available, she can text a couple of roommates or friends to walk or ride over and meet her, or use the Campus Escort Service or Shuttle Bus.

 When it’s late or cold or dark, everyone just wants to get “home” as soon as possible.
 But walking between buildings that are poorly lit and not well-traveled puts a student at risk.

 The long way is safer.Take advantage of campus security features Your student should keep the number for Campus Security/College Safety Office in their phone or wallet.
 The Campus Escort Service is also good number to have handy.

 During the campus tour, your guide probably pointed out the Blue Light Security System call boxes.
 They are another way to reach campus security when a student can’t access their cell phone.